uppedtrout/Better-config/README.md

 of the demons that prowl among the shadows, looking for sacrifice. he knows best the territories of the Ancient Ones, the practices of their worshippers, and the locations of the Gates.
 His realm is the realm of the Night of Time.
-His Number is Four, as the quarters of the Earth, and the following is his Seal:Downloaded from www.holybooks.com THE BOOK OF ENTRANCE, AND OF THE WALKING
+His Number is Four, as the quarters of the Earth, and the following is his Seal:
+THE BOOK OF ENTRANCE, AND OF THE WALKING
 THE BOOK OF ENTRANCE
 THIS is the Book of Entrance to the Seven Zones above the Earth, which Zones were